Free Walking Tour Berlin

 Mauerpark

-Mauerpark, which literally translates to “Wall Park,” is another significant site associated with the Berlin Wall.
-Located in Prenzlauer Berg, this public park stands on the former border strip of the wall.
+The Mauerpark or the “Wall Park” is another place which has historical connection with the Berlin Wall.
+Situated in Prenzlauer Berg this park is on the site of the former border strip of the actual wall.

 Remembering the Past: Memorial Sites